PVoLan/wooden-architecture/Chapter2/index.md

 ![Subtier](./subtier.png)

 Note that DBInstance cannot be placed to Tools package, as far as it defines some project-unique stuff, like table names and columns (what in fact Room's `@Entity` is).
-Similarly, ExecuteHelper (together with RequestHelper and ResponseProcessor) is not just a tool for HTTP requests format, but defines project-specific things like base URL, common request headers and HTTP errors parsing algorithm.
+Similarly, ExecuteHelper (together with RequestHelper and ResponseProcessor) is not just a tool for HTTP parsing, but defines project-specific things like base URL, common request headers and HTTP errors parsing algorithm.

 Although this new "tier" does not exactly meet grand scheme, it still perfectly fits higher-level architecture concepts.
 It meets "no circular dependencies" rule, meets global tiers concept, and does not break other concepts.
 This "issue" is an example of how Wooden Architecture can be extended to meet various requirements and environment.